donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

-# KUBERNETES 3 SERVER CLUSTER BUILD NOTES
+# Kubernetes 3 Server Cluster Build Notes

 Requires three hosts.
 8 cpu, 16gb memory, 100GB disk.
+Preferably SSD.
 Ubuntu 16.04 patched and updated and on the network, internet.

 Note the IP and hostnames as will be used later in configs